Ardavan-mo/scripts/README.md

   </h3>

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _TODO: Specify which Beats you successfully installed

-We have installed Filebeat and Metricbeat on the following Systems: Web1, Web2, Web3, ELK.
+<h3>We have installed Filebeat and Metricbeat on the following Systems: Web-1, Web-2, Web-3, ardavan-ELK.</h3>
 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.

-Filebeats collects system type events such as logins to see who is actively logging into the system.
+<h3>Filebeats collects system type events such as logins to see who is actively logging into the system.</h3>

-See here for Filebeats Example
+<h3>Metricbeats collects useful information such as cpu usage and memory, this is particularly useful when seeing if there are any aberant programs or behaviors taking system resources.

-Metricbeats collects useful information such as cpu usage and memory, this is particularly useful when seeing if there are any aberant programs or behaviors taking system resources
+Example</h3>
-See here for MetricBeats Example
+<h3><a href="https://github.com/Ardavan-mo/scripts/blob/main/ansible/images/cpu-usage.png">Example</a> </h3>